PostDoctoral Union at Carleton University

 Our local bylaws help to guide how the local functions.
 We, the members, also vote to adopt and amend the bylaws.

-Our work contract, also called the Collective Agreement is a legally-binding contract.
-We negotiate it with the employer on a cyclical basis.
-We get to vote to accept, or not to accept, the contract which the parties present us with (visit the Collective Bargaining tab for more information).
+The Collective Agreement is our legally-binding work contract.
+Our bargaining team negotiate it with the employer on a cyclical basis.
+We get to vote to accept (or not) the contract which the parties present us with (visit the Collective Bargaining section below for more information).
 The collective agreement stipulates our rights and responsibilities as employees, as well as the rights and responsibilities of our employer towards us.

 Relation with Public Service Alliance of Canada (PSAC)